Kovalenko-Daria/Singly-linked-list-realization/README.md

 ## Library

-The singly linked list elements is implemented as a structure that contains a value of an element amd a pointer to the next one.
+The singly linked list elements are implemented as a structure that contains a value of an element amd a pointer to the next one.
 To work with it, it is necessery to store pointer to the root (the first) element.

 * The initialization function takes an element, creates a pointer to a list node, stores the value of the element in it, puts NULL as a pointer to the next element and returns a pointer to the node.